Elisabeth Bauch, MSc.

 Franziska Loock studied psychology at the University of Trier (Germany) between 2008 and 2014 focusing on clinical psychology and attending extracurricular courses and an internship in the field of forensic psychiatry.
 Since March 2014 she works as a research assistant for the Department of Mental Health Services of the Canton of Zurich.

 Thomas Noll, JD MD

 Thomas Noll studied law and medicine at the Universities of Basel and Geneva.
-He completed his psychiatric and psychotherapeutic education at a variety of clinics, as well as at the Psychiatric-Psychological Service of the Zurich Department of Justice, where he worked as senior physician.
+He completed his psychiatric and psychotherapeutic education at a variety of clinics, as well as at the Department of Mental Health Services of the Zurich Department of Justice, where he worked as senior physician.
 He obtained his academic title as a medical specialist (FMH) in 2006.
 Noll received his doctorates at Basel University School of Medicine (2003) and University of Zurich Law School (2006).
 His dissertation concerned recidivism risk assessment for violent and sexual offenders.
 Between 2007 and 2013, Noll worked as chief prison officer at the Pöschwies state penitentiary, the largest correctional facility in Switzerland.
 In 2011, he completed his Executive MBA from the University of St. Gallen.
 Since 2013, he serves as director of the Swiss training center for prison staff (SAZ).
 He regularly holds lectures on penal and criminological topics

 Frauke Rösch, MSc